 Arriving in Bali

 Most major international airports seem disconnected from their namesake cities, neutral territories that feel universal rather than unique.
 The Ngurah Rai International Airport in Bali, however, stands apart.
 Ngurah Rai is much like Bali itself: a tentative balance between Indonesian culture and Western convenience, the same dynamic that has attracted so many visitors to the island in recent years.

-Stepping off the airplane, a first breath reveals air perfumed with Hindu incense.
+When you step off the airplane, a first breath reveals air perfumed with Hindu incense.
 Scents of sandalwood, ylang-ylang, and jasmine hang heavy in the humid air.

 Like in the rest of Bali, small square baskets, woven from palm leaves and filled with flowers, biscuits, sometimes even coins and cigarettes, are laid out all around the airport.
 These offerings are everywhere on the island, from sidewalks to shops to restaurants, to the currency exchange desk at the airport.
 The offerings are believed to placate the demon spirits that frequent the physical world.

-Nearly four million tourists visit each year for many different reasons and from many countries, Australia, China, and Japan for the win, place, and show, but despite their differing backgrounds, there’s no question as to why so many people want to stay.
+Over four million tourists visit each year for many different reasons and from many countries, Australia, China, and Japan for the win, place, and show, but despite their differing backgrounds, there’s no question as to why so many people want to stay.

 The summer months see seamless sunshine, and although the winter brings bouts of rain, the warm weather provides an escape from the harsh temperatures of the Northern Hemisphere.
 Combine balmy temperatures with lush landscapes and a low cost of living, and that two-week holiday can easily double itself into one month, then two, then three.
 However, despite the ease of living here, living long-term and working in Bali isn’t an easy feat.